 The part that makes it tricky is, unlike WD or JC Shine, you have to be quick on the jump button to ensure the short hop.
-If you watch my fingers you'll notice a few tricks I'm using:
+If you watch my fingers you will notice a few tricks I am using:

-Short Hop - You'll notice I am almost slicing the button with my Ring Finger.
-The Sanwa buttons in your Smash Box are very sensitive, and don't require you to press them all the way down.
+Short Hop - You will notice I am almost slicing the button with my Ring Finger.
+The Sanwa buttons in your Smash Box are very sensitive, and do not require you to press them all the way down.
 I tend to short hop through the button, not hammer down and up!

-Laser - You'll also notice that I am using my Index Finger to press the B button!
+Laser - You will also notice that I am using my Index Finger to press the B button!
 For a quick SHDL I always bump my Index over to help out.
 (Same with Multi Shine)

 SHDL - Walking